XanDDemoX/ESOPlayerPort/README.md

 Usage
 =============

-Type into chat / console window:

-/goto - opens the current travel options menu.
+/goto - opens the menu.

-/goto LocationName - attempts to travel to given location name via a player in your guild
+/goto LocationName - attempts to teleport to a location via a player.

-/goto PlayerName - attempts to travel to the player with the given account name in your group/friends list/guild roster
+/goto PlayerName - attempts to teleport to a player.

-/goto CharacterName - attempts to travel to the player with the given character name in your group.
+/goto CharacterName - attempts to teleport a player using their character name. (only works in a group)

-Right click on a guild member or friend in chat window to open "Jump to player" menu.

 DISCLAIMER
 =============
-THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 THIS ADDON IS NOT ENDORSED, MAINTAINED OR SUPPORTED BY ZENIMAX OR ANY OF ITS AFFLIATES.